IU-PR/Capstone_project/content/docs/CourseDescription/WeeklyTasks/Week_1.md

 Once your team is formed, it is essential to pitch and discuss project ideas among yourselves.
 Select a project that aligns with one of the three tiers: web, mobile, or ML (machine learning).
 The chosen project should be well-defined, feasible, and have a clear problem statement.

 Additionally, we expect each team to maintain a weekly progress report blog.
 These reports are a crucial means of tracking the progress of your projects.
-Each team is required to submit a report no later than Friday 18:00 of each week.
+Each team is required to submit a report **no later than Monday 10:00 am of each week**.
 The reports should be informative, substantive, and provide a detailed account of your progress.
 It is important to clearly explain what you have accomplished, how you have achieved it, and any obstacles or challenges you have encountered.

 These weekly reports will be evaluated, and feedback will be provided to assist you in the successful completion of your projects.
 Therefore, it is crucial to submit your reports on time and ensure they reflect the substantial progress you have made throughout the week.

 We encourage you to use this blog as a platform to share your accomplishments, insights, and challenges.
 It is a valuable opportunity to communicate your ideas, seek feedback, and engage with your peers.
 By actively participating and sharing your experiences, you contribute to the collaborative learning environment we aim to foster.
 {{< hint info >}}
 Remember, the success of your projects depends on your commitment, dedication, and effective teamwork.

-Embrace this opportunity to showcase your skills, innovate, and create impactful projects.
-Good luck, and let's make this semester a remarkable journey of growth and accomplishment!
+Should you have any questions or require further guidance, please do not hesitate to reach out to us.
+We are here to support you and your team through this process.
 {{< /hint >}}
-Should you have any questions or require further guidance, please do not hesitate to reach out to us.
-We are here to support and guide you through this exhilarating process.

 ## **Team Formation and Project Proposal**

-Please provide the following information for your team members and answer the questions listed below.
+Please provide in your reporting markdown file the following information for your team members and answer the questions listed below.
 This information will help us understand your team composition and project proposal better.

 ### **Team Members**